How Do I Play a Video Frame by Frame and Comment Relevant Stills?

 image showing a frame in amped replay with annotations

 Cool, isn’t it?
 Keep following this series and we’ll guide you to obtain this and even more compelling results with Amped Replay.
+Learning how to play a video frame by frame is just one of the many techniques that can enhance your video analysis skills.

 That’s all for today!
 We hope you’ve found this issue of the “Amped Replay Tutorials: How do I do this?” series interesting and useful!
 Stay tuned and don’t miss the next ones.
 You can also follow us on LinkedIn, YouTube, Twitter, and Facebook: we’ll post a link to every new tutorial so you won’t miss any!